iobroker-community-adapters/ioBroker.sma-em/README.md

   - Revised units to follow the SI standardization (DIN 1301)
 - (TGuybrush) Top level hierarchy object description indicates if the device is a SMA Energy Meter or a SMA Home Manager 2.
 - (DutchmanNL) Released to the latest repo, fixed some typo's + news and translations

-### 0.6.0

-- (TGuybrush) Fixed wrong status information
-  - Complete adapter core rewritten to extract the status values by their OBIS value instead of the absolute position in the received UDP message according to the SMA documentation.
-  - Improved compatibility to future new OBIS values
-- (TGuybrush) Add additional status information
-  - Power grid frequency
-  - Time tick counter
-  - SMA SUSy ID
-  - Software Version

-- Add a timestamp for each received status information

 ## Legal Notices